-These are the tools everyone should have in their kitchen.
+These are the baking essentials everyone should have in their kitchen.

 Beyond the Basics

-The following items are nice to have if you’re going to be doing a lot of baking, and will definitely make the job easier.
+The following baking essentials are nice to have if you’re going to be doing a lot of baking, and will definitely make the job easier.

-Some of these items are specialty items that you may keep on hand for a single recipe, but if its a favorite, then it is well worth it.
+Some of these baking items are essentials for special projects that you may keep on hand for a single recipe, but if it is a favorite, then it is well worth it.

 |Wilton makes a collection of cookie cutters that have a soft rubber grip on them.
 These are great for pressing into chilled dough without hurting your hands.
 My kids also like them better since they can get a better handle on the grips than on a traditional metal cookie cutter.
 I have also found that these are not prone to bending and warping.